splorp/newtontalk-faq/newtontalk-faq.md

 The list software automatically strips away attached files and HTML from messages.
 Everything is plain text for maximum compatibility with all mail software.

-#### I don’t want any more spam!
+#### How do I remove a message from the list archive?

-#### Remove all of my messages from the archive!
+You can’t.

-#### Someone said something nasty about me, remove it from the list!
+#### How do I remove all of my messages from the list archive?

-NewtonTalk is an open, public communications medium.
+NewtonTalk is an open, public venue for communication and discussion.
 All posts to the list are publicly archived in two places:

 On the NewtonTalk website: